jjpickering10/CI-MS3-CoastalCatchIOW/README.md

 - More profile information

-- Added CSS improvements, including small profile pic in comments section
+- Added CSS improvements, including small profile pic in comments section.
+My focus wasn't on CSS for this project so there are definitely certain areas of that site that could be made more visually appealing.

 - Dashboards throughout site